VasilisG/Tromino-tiling-problem-solver-in-Python/README.md

 ## Tromino.py

 The `Tromino.py` file contains two classes, `TrominoSolver` and `GraphicTrominoSolver`, each of them providing the solution, based of depth first recursion, for a tromino tiling problem.
+It uses the [Pillow](https://pillow.readthedocs.io/en/5.2.x/) library for image creation.

 ### TrominoSolver